helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Even if people do wrong, we're social animals, so what can we do about stopping them doing the same things in future?
-Saying people are 'bad' or 'evil' is just an unwillingness to engage an unwillingness to try to empathise.</h3 quote>
+<h3 quote align='center'>Corporate America cannot afford to remain silent or passive about the downward spiral we are undergoing.</h3 quote>

 ---